nmeum/zoap/README.md

 The code is known to compile with Zig `0.9.1`.

-## Installation

-Zig packages are simply Zig source trees and are imported using [`@import`][zig import] just like code from the Zig standard library.
-Therefore, the zoap source tree must be added to the Zig codebase using it.
-This can, for example, be achieved using [git submodules][git submodules] or a third-party package manager like [gyro][gyro github].

-For the former method, the package source tree needs to be explicitly added to `build.rs`.
-Assuming, the submodule was added as `./zoap` in the directory root the following code should be sufficient:

-	exe.addPackage(std.build.Pkg{
-	    .name = "zoap",
-	    .path = "./zoap/src/zoap.zig",
-	});

-Afterwards, simply import zoap using `const zoap = @import("zoap");`.

 ## Usage

 As noted above, this library targets freestanding constrained devices.